 Yes.
 By clicking the 3, horizontal dots (see image), you can “block” or “report” any Byte video.

 No, insomuch as a user is truthful when they create their account.
 But an account is attached to all comments.

 Do Byte’s features facilitate bullying?

 Any platform that allows comments is going to eventually have mean people post mean things.
 Instagram has added a massive amount of intelligence to its app in order to mitigate bullying.
 Byte just isn’t there yet.
 If someone is mean in the comments, then they just need to be blocked.

 Given that all accounts are private, there’s no where to really hide from people with exploitive motives.

 How does Byte guard privacy?

-The bottom line – is Byte safe for your kids?
+The bottom line – is Byte safe?

 As a fledgling app, there’s not much to be concerned with – yet.
 Vine eventually struggled mightily with content moderation.
 We shall see if Byte follows a similar path.
 Until then, because it is social media, we would like to see kids wait until at least high school before they open an account because #waitingisloving.

-Have you Heard of Bark?
+Have you heard of Bark?